 Unfortunately, such SSA fraud cases may increase the wait times for disabled and low-income applicants to begin receiving their disability benefits, as the SSA has to take time to look into any suspected fraud.

-Fort Lauderdale, Florida disability lawyers, LaVan & Neidenberg, represent over 5000 disability claimants.
-Our disability attorneys have experience with cross examining agency-appointed medical and vocational experts and take time when speaking with you about your disability claim.
-Call us today at 1-888-234-5758 for a FREE legal consultation.
-There is NO OBLIGATION to hire our firm and there are NO FEES unless one of our trained disability lawyers wins your case.
+Fort Lauderdale, Florida disability advocates, LaVan & Neidenberg®, represent over 5000 disability claimants.
+Our disability representatives have experience with cross examining agency-appointed medical and vocational experts and take time when speaking with you about your disability claim.
+Call us today at 1-888-234-5758 for a FREE consultation.

 Post a Comment to "Man Receives Prison Time for Social Security Fraud"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."